-Suffolk University's Facilities Planning and Management Office is responsible for proper repair and maintenance of campus facilities.
-The SUPD reports to the Facilities Office any maintenance or repair issues it might observe in the course of patrolling campus facilities, including such conditions that may pose a safety risk to the community.
+The Madrid Campus has a Facilities Planning and Management Office, which is responsible for proper repair and maintenance of campus facilities.
+Suffolk Madrid staff and faculty report to the Facilities Office any maintenance or repair issues in the course of their on-campus activities, including such conditions that may pose a safety risk to the community.

-ALCOHOL AND DRUG POLICIES
+DRUG & ALCOHOL POLICIES